 Tightening a Treadmill Belt

 With the passage of time and excessive usage, even the best treadmills require belt alignment.
-The belt can get loose and start slipping, causing damage to the deck and the belt itself.
-To tighten the belt, you need to tighten up the bolts to bring it back to the ideal belt tension.
+The belt can get loose and start slipping, causing damage to the treadmill deck and the belt itself.
+To tighten the belt, you need to tighten up the bolts with an Allen wrench or screwdriver to bring it back to the ideal belt tension.
 Also, to avoid tightening it too much, always consult the owner’s manual before the procedure.

 Adjusting and Aligning the Treadmill Belt